vareshka0101/Jungle-of-Fruit--game/README.md

-# Collect the Fruits: A Simple React Game
+# Jungle of Fruits: A Simple React Game

 ## Description